 Taglines and slogans can get a bit of a bad rap in the conversion world.

-When the goal is immediate conversion, a targeted, well-written value proposition will beat a vague tagline every day of the week.
+When the goal is immediate conversion, we know from years of providing Conversion Optimization Services that a targeted, well-written value proposition will beat a vague tagline every day of the week.

 But that doesn’t mean taglines aren’t important.